-Day 1: Acclimatize, relax and discover the historic center
+Day 1: Acclimatize, relax and discover the historic center of Cajamarca

-After being totally flabbergasted by the chaos of Cajamarca, it is time to enjoy some peace and quiet at the most picturesque viewpoint over the city.
-The Santa Apolonia natural viewpoint is best visited during the sunset hours, when the entire city and its surrounding mountains turn orange and flaming red.
+After being totally flabbergasted by the chaos of Cajamarca, it is time to enjoy some peace and quiet at the most picturesque viewpoint in the city.
+The Santa Apolonia natural viewpoint is best visited during the sunset hours when the entire city and its surrounding mountains turn orange and flaming red.
 Crack a beer or a bottle of wine, buy some local cheese, listen to music, watch the local kids flying their kites, and most importantly… cherish this magical moment!

-Day 2: Visit Cumbe Mayo and the beautiful countryside
+Day 2: Visit Cumbe Mayo and the beautiful countryside near Cajamarca

-The number of Peruvian tourists flocking to the area at the same time can be disturbing at times.
-Therefore, I personally recommend to walk back from the site to the city of Cajamarca instead of returning by the tourist bus.
+The number of Peruvian tourists flocking to the area on these tourist buses can be disturbing at times.
+Therefore, I personally recommend walking back from the Cumbe Mayo to the city of Cajamarca instead of returning by the tourist bus.
 This alternative also allows you to spend more time at the site itself, enjoy the peace and natural surroundings, and go back at your own pace.
 There isn’t a marked or straightforward path back, but you should just keep following the Cajamarca river (clearly indicated on maps.me).
 This downhill route takes approximately 3 hours and stays close to the main motorway.
-The walkway will take you along traditional Peruvian farms, rolling hills, and meadows clothed with flocks of alpacas, sheep and goats.
+The walkway will take you along traditional Peruvian farms, rolling hills, and meadows clothed with flocks of alpacas, sheep, and goats.
 It is recommended to bring a lunch or some snacks as there are no shops along the way.

 Day 3: Combine excursions to the Baños del Inca, Ventanillas de Otuzco, and cheese factory

 After this rejuvenating experience, continue your journey with a visit to the Ventanillas de Otuzco.
-This pre-Incan necropolis is a fascinating archaeological site made up of roughly 200 small ‘windows’ or ‘holes’ carved into a volcanic rock by the ancient Cajamarca culture.
-The old tombs were originally filled with mummified bodies of the upper class along with their valuables, jewellery and sometimes even gold.
+This pre-Incan necropolis is a fascinating archaeological site made up of roughly 200 small ‘windows’ or ‘holes’ carved into volcanic rock by the ancient Cajamarca culture.
+The old tombs were originally filled with mummified bodies of the upper class along with their valuables, jewelry, and sometimes even gold.
 However, these were eventually plundered and destroyed by the Spanish.
 Even though the burial holes in the rock are empty today, the history of the Cajamarca culture and their burial practices make this site particularly interesting!
 It is recommended to take a guided tour to fully understand the importance of this place.

 End this wonderful day with a short visit to one of the cheese factories around.
 The Cajamarca region is known for its dairy production, which explains the abundance of cheese and chocolate shops around the city.
-The cheese factories are located just outside the centre, amidst the green hills and farms.
+The cheese factories are located just outside the center, amidst the green hills and farms.
 Learn about the production of cheese and indulge yourself with a wide variety of cheeses to choose from!
 It is possible (and recommended!) to book an organized tour that combines a visit to the cheese factory and the Ventanillas de Otuzco.
 They typically depart from the main plaza twice a day (morning and afternoon) and cost no more than 25 soles.

-Places to Stay
+Places to Stay in Cajamarca

 Getting to Cajamarca

 Cajamarca is the gateway to Ecuador, the east bordering the Amazon River Basin like Chachapoyas (known for the Kuelap ruins and the Gocta falls), and the coastal area such as Trujillo and Huanchaco.
 There are several buses that run between these destinations on a daily basis.
 The bus is the most inexpensive mode of transportation and offers magnificent views along the way.
-However, it is also long as the roads are often twisty, bumpy and in poor condition.
-Unfortunately, if you are travelling to any smaller destinations, it is often the only option.
+However, it is also long as the roads are often twisty, bumpy, and in poor condition.
+Unfortunately, if you are traveling to any smaller destinations, it is often the only option.